Criztiandev/NODEJS-EXPRESS-TYPESCRIPT-BOILERPLATE/lack.md

 17. Zod validation is broken

 18. provide all overided base controller methods or even we dont need the base controller

+20. Controller cant handle protected routes

+21. Delete on the model is not working

+22. cant update or delete once the isDeleted is true